What Are The Best Tom Brady Rookie Cards?

 2000 Playoff Contenders Tom Brady #144

-The significance of the 2000 Playoff Contenders Tom Brady rookie card is that it’s his only autographed rookie.
-He does have a number of autographed releases from 2000, but surprisingly, this is the only official rookie card that has his signature.
+He does have a number of autographed releases from 2000, but surprisingly, this is the only official base rookie card that has his signature.

-There’s also a Championship Ticket parallel card, which is numbered to just 100.
-The base card has huge valuations, but the parallel sells for more due to its scarcity.
+There’s also a Championship Ticket parallel card, which is numbered to just 100 copies.

-This one is prone to fakes and counterfeit cards, because of its status and popularity in the hobby – It’s something to look out for if you’re in the market for it.
+This one is prone to fakes and counterfeit cards, because of its status and popularity in the hobby; It’s something to look out for if you’re in the market for it.
 The safest bet is to get one that’s already graded.

 2000 SP Authentic Tom Brady #118